williamvds/website/content/blog/domainHacks.md

 Of course, this website is itself guilty of using a TLD in an unintended manner
 \- _.me_ is for Montenegro, but here it instead represents a personal website.
-This hack is commonly used to the point where the semantics of the TLD have been de-facto overloaded, so I thought it was an acceptable choice for my own personal website.
+This hack is so commonly used to the point that this alternate meaning for the TLD is widely accepted, and even [touted by the registrars](https://domain.me).
+Thus, I thought it was an acceptable choice for my own personal website.

 Ideally there would be an TLD that better applied to a generic personal website.
 There are some other TLDs I considered, before I eventually settled on _.me_ as